Find Grad Schools

 287 Yearly Graduations

 The most popular school in the United States for biomedical science students seekinga master's degree is University of South Florida - Main Campus.
 Roughly 50,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
 During the most recent year for which we have data, 287 people received their master's degree in biomedical science from USF Tampa.
-About 68% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
-Data shows that USF Tampa graduates that hold this degree go on to make a median salary of $45,974.
+Of these students, 64% were women and 50% were members of underrepresented racial-ethnic groups.

 #2